ukwa/npld-access-stack/README.md

 #### Setting up monitoring

-The NGINX metrics are exposed on port 3903, but are not accessible directly, due to DLS network restrictions.
-However, we are allowed to make some outward connections, so Prometheus monitoring can be facilitated by PushProx.
+The NGINX metrics are exposed on port 3903, and also accessible via a Prometheus instance on port 3990.
+These metrics can be fetched and forwarded using GitHub Runners, or if permitted by the security team, accessed via dedicated firewall rules.

-The Web Archive team can ensure the proxy is in place, and configure their monitoring services to gather metrics from the live service. there should not be any further setup required.
+The Web Archive team can configure their monitoring services to gather metrics from the live service.
+There should not be any further setup required.

 #### Updating the Block List